A Single Model Ensemble Framework for Neural Machine Translation using Pivot Translation: Experiments

 In the candidate generation step of \ours, we employ \nllb.
 For each source-target language pair, we use an NLLB fine-tuned for the language pair in Table~\ref{tab:dataset statistics} to generate the directly translated candidates.
 For the merging module, we use Llama-3, GPT-4, and GPT-4o.
 For all models used in \ours, including NLLB, Llama-3, GPT-4, and GPT-4o, we apply the same settings in \S\ref{sec:baselines}.

-As detailed in \S\ref{sec:candidate aggregation}, we explore two approaches in the ensemble process: one dynamically selects the top-$\textit{k}$ ($\textit{k}$=3) candidates and another uses candidates obtained from fixed paths.
-To select the top-$\textit{k}$ candidates for each source sentence, we use the reference-free COMETkiwi as described in \S\ref{sec:candidate aggregation}.
-When selecting candidates from fixed paths, we used directly translated candidates and English-pivoted candidates, which were the top-performing paths on the FLORES-200 benchmark.
+As detailed in \S\ref{sec:candidate aggregation}, we explore two approaches in the ensemble process: one dynamically selects the top-$\textit{k}$ ($\textit{k}$=3) candidates, and another uses candidates obtained from fixed paths.
+To select the top-$\textit{k}$ candidates for each source sentence, we use the reference-free COMETkiwi.
+When selecting candidates from fixed paths, we use directly translated candidates and English-pivoted candidates, which were the top-performing paths on the FLORES-200 benchmark.